FengboMa/docs.spectraguru/docs/Processing_Page/Normalization.md

 To normalize your data:

-0. Upload data and select the spectra to be proceseds.
+0. Upload data and select the spectra to be processed.
 1. Navigate to the sidebar and turn on the "Normalization" toggle.
 2. Select a normalization method from the drop-down menu:
     - Normalize by area